International Admissions Process

 Are You a Graduate Applicant?

 If you have completed a four-year/bachelor's degree, you may be eligible to apply to Whitworth's graduate programs.
 You must fill out the application required by the specific graduate program and you must fulfill their admissions requirements.
 See Graduate Students Admissions to explore these programs.

 International Undergraduate Applicants Must Submit the Following:

-- Either the Whitworth International Application (click here) or the Common Application (click here).
+- Online Application: You may choose either the Common Application or the Whitworth International Application (first-year application or transfer application).
 There is no fee to apply.